Doug-MacDowell/portfolio/README.md

 # Portfolio

-This is a basic posting site built using Rails 4.0.2.
+This is a very basic posting site built using Rails 4.0.2.

 ### Author:  Doug MacDowell